MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/winforms.md

 keywords: WebView2, webview2, WebView, webview, winforms apps, winforms, edge, CoreWebView2, browser control, edge html, getting started, Getting Started, .NET
 ---

-# Getting Started with WebView2 in WinForm apps (Preview)
+# Getting Started with WebView2 in Windows Forms apps (Preview)

 In this article, get started creating your first WebView2 app and learn about the main features of [WebView2 (preview)](/microsoft-edge/hosting/webview2/index).
 For more information on individual APIs, see [API reference](../reference/dotnet/0-9-494-reference-webview2.md).